johns/cmsi485/homework4/report.md

 ##### What hyper parameters did we set?
 For the SimpleImputer we used the following parameters: missing_value="?", strategy="most_frequent", verbose=2(because when =0 it did not replace all "?")

-For KBinsDiscretizer encode=ordinal
+For KBinsDiscretizer n_bins=7, encode=ordinal

 No additional hyperparameters were applied for training

 ##### What was our resulting classification accuracy?
-76.79% Accuracy
+77.89% Accuracy

 ## Decision Trees
 ##### How did we preprocess the data?

 ##### What hyper parameters did we set?
+For KBinsDiscretizer n_bins=8

 ##### What was our resulting classification accuracy?
 81.15% Accuracy